av-mae-uf/av1tenth-docs/docs/assignments/projects/project1.rst

 Start by connecting the joy stick to your computer, running ``joy_node`` and then echo the ``joy`` topic.
 See how the controller is being converted into data messages.
 Based on that selected the appropriate axes or buttons that you want.

 The ``AckermannDriveStamped`` message has an ``AckermannDrive`` message that requires to be published.
 In the ``AckermannDrive`` message there is a ``steering_angle``and ``speed`` fields, which is what we are concerned with.
-You will need to send a message between -45 and 45, with -45 being steer to the right, and 45 being to the left.
-The speed value will need to be between -6.35 and 6.35.
+You will need to send a message whose steering angle is between -45 and 45 degrees, with -45 being steer to the right, and 45 being to the left. **The actual angle values need to be in radians.** The speed value will need to be between -2.0 and 2.0.
 The rest are not necessary.

 .. note:: If you want to use the triggers for the throttle, note that they do not behave like the joysticks on the controller the start points and neutral points are slightly different.

+..
 Later on you may be using a twist for consistency, the function of that can be found on the  page on `Bicycle Kinematics <../../information/theoryinfo/cyckinem.html>`_.

 Parameters
 ^^^^^^^^^^